ethanniser/site/src/content/blog/error-categories-in-effect.md

   };
 ```

-Next, using that guard we can write a `catchCategory` function which works just like `catchTag` but on categories instead of tags.
-Just like `catchTag` it properly narrows the output type to not include caught errors:
+Next, using that guard, we can write a `catchCategory` function, which works just like `catchTag`, but on categories instead of tags.
+Just like `catchTag`, it properly narrows the output type to exclude caught errors:

 ```ts twoslash
 import { Effect, Predicate, Schema } from "effect";